data301-2021-winter1/group48-project/README.md

 - Joe Gaspari: Third year Computer Science student with a degree in Biochemistry.
 My interests in public health, in relation to this vaccine stems from my knowledge surrounding virology and epidemiology.
 This data interests me as this vaccine is being callously viewed by the public as being unsafe, untested or even unproven.
 The spread of miss information and political factors all impact the public view, leading some populations to show slow inclines of immunization.

-- Duvidu Arsakulasuriya: one sentence about you!
+- Duvidu Arsakulasuriya: Fourth year Management student who is aspiring to be a Financial Accountant.
 - Ivan Matos: one sentence about you!

 ## Images